Best speakeasies in the Twin Cities

 Since it's a 10-minute drive from my house, the Anoka Hardware Store is the speakeasy I frequent most often.
 The drinks are top-notch but the vibe is more casual.
 Most people are wearing jeans, and the decor is an eclectic combination of kitsch and classic Hollywood glam.
 It's also an intimate live music venue—nearly every night features a jazz, blues, or guitar performance.

 The cocktail menu is extensive, with both dramatic, creative drinks and well-executed classics, often made with locally-produced craft spirits.
 I enjoy the smoked old fashioneds—a server rolls over a little cart with a smoke-filled glass case, and you can leave your drink in for as long as you want, depending on how much smoke you want infused into it.
-The selection of whiskey is quite good, and although I always opt for a cocktail I'm going to have to try one of the whiskey flights soon.
-There are always a few some non-alcoholic cocktails available, as well as some light snacks and cheese and charcuterie boards.
+The selection of whiskey is impressive, and although I always opt for a cocktail I'm going to have to try one of the whiskey flights soon.
+There are always a few non-alcoholic cocktails available, as well as some light snacks and cheese and charcuterie boards.

 201 Alley, Anoka; 763-316-6118; anokahardwarestore.com